emoon/minifb/README.md

 | 32-34     | System reserves space for the cutout by default | **Content shifted / clipped** |
 | ≥ 35      | Edge-to-edge is forced by the OS                | Works out of the box          |

-Two approaches are provided in the example (`examples/android/native2026`); pick whichever fits your project.
+The example (`examples/android/native2026`) shows two approaches; pick the one that fits your project.

 ##### Option A - Manifest + theme (no Java code)